This comfort food is ready in just 10 minutes with this recipe (photo © Good Eggs).

 Thank goodness Nona Lim stepped in to create fine Asian broths (and soup cups, too).

-Beyond fabulous flavor, Nona, a former professional athlete who ate whole, clean foods to gain a competitive advantage; I discovered the power of food as functional medicine.
-I observed how inflammatory foods would hurt my performance: my body and brain would only function at peak performance or recover faster when fueled with whole, clean foods.
+Beyond fabulous flavor, Nona, a former professional athlete who ate whole, clean foods to gain a competitive advantage; she discovered the power of food as functional medicine.
+She observed how inflammatory foods would hurt my performance: my body and brain would only function at peak performance or recover faster when fueled with whole, clean foods.

 She developed the line as a healing, nutrient-dense, non-inflammatory meal program made with fresh, plant-rich, whole food ingredients and clean preparations made from scratch.
 We’re happy to be eating food that is all of these things; and even happier that the flavors are fabulous.